Temporal Concatenation for Markov Decision Processes: Introduction

 {\bf Preview of main results}.
 On the positive side, we provide sufficient conditions under which the performance gap between $\pi_{\rm TC}$ and $\pi^*$ is \emph{small}.
 Specifically, we establish upper bounds to show that the performance gap is bounded by a function that depends linearly on an MDP's \emph{diameter} (a measure that reflects the ease with which the agent can traverse the state space) but \emph{independent} from the horizon, $T$.
-Conversely, we provide matching lower bounds by showing that, for \emph{any} finite diameter, there exist MDP instances for which the upper bounds are tight for all large $T$.
+Conversely, we provide lower bounds by showing that, for \emph{any} finite diameter, there exist MDP instances for which the upper bounds are tight for all large $T$.

 {\bf Organization}.
 The remainder of this paper is organized as follows.
-In Section \ref{sec:problem_formulation} we formally introduce the problem formulation and performance metrics.
-In Section \ref{sec:main_result} we summarize the main results and contrast our approach to the extant literature.
-Section \ref{sec:examples} provides examples of MDP with a finite diameter, including one motivated by the application of dynamic energy management with on-site storage.
+In Section \ref{sec:problem_formulation}, we formally introduce the problem formulation and performance metrics.
+In Section \ref{sec:main_result}, we summarize the main results and contrast our approach to the extant literature.
+Section \ref{sec:examples} provides several examples of MDP instances, including one that is motivated by the application of dynamic energy management with on-site storage.
+We also provide simulation results that substantiate the theoretical results and illustrate the run-time reduction obtained by running the temporal concatenation heuristic on a multi-core PC.
 Section \ref{sec:conclusion} concludes the paper.

 {\bf Notation}.
 We will denote by $[n]$ the set of integers $\{0,1,\ldots,n-1\}$, $n\in\mathbb{N}$.
 We will use $\delta_{\rm TV}(\mu,\nu)$ to denote the total variation distance between two distributions $\mu$ and $\nu$: $\delta_{\rm TV}(\mu,\nu) = \frac{1}{2}\sum_{s}|\mu(s)-\nu(s)| = \sum_{s: \mu(s) \geq \nu(s)}\left(\mu(s)-\nu(s)\right)$.
 For a sequence $\{a_i\}_{i\in \N}$, and $s,t\in \N$, $s\leq t$, we use $s\to t $ to denote the set $\{s,s+1,\ldots,t\}$, and use $a_{s\to t}$ to denote the sub-sequence $\{a_s,a_{s+1}, \ldots, a_{t-1},a_t\}$.
 Similarly, for some $\calS\subseteq \N$, $a_\calS$ denotes the set $\{a_i: i\in \calS\}$.
 For $x\in \R$, we will denote by $(x)^+$ and $(x)^-$ the positive and negative portion of $x$, respectively: $(x)^+ = \max\{x,0\}$ and $(x)^- = \max\{-x,0\}$.
 For $c,d\in \mathbb{R}$ with $c\leq d$, define $x_{[c,d]}$ to be the projection of $x$ onto the interval $[c,d]$, i.e., $x_{[c,d]}\triangleq \mathbb{I}(x< c)c+\mathbb{I}(c\leq x\leq d)x+\mathbb{I}(x> d)d$, where $\mathbb{I}(\cdot)$ is the indicator function.